 CAN Data Bus Wires

-I'm not aware of any aftermarket HU that can connect to these wires.
-If your harness has these wires, insulate the ends (individually).
+I'm not aware of any aftermarket HU that can use these signals from a Subaru.

-If you're keeping your stock HU and using a pair of forward/reverse harnesses to connect other aftermarket gear, join the respective CAN wires between the two harnesses (pin 11 to 11 and 12 to 12).
+If you're keeping your stock HU and using a separate pair of forward/reverse harnesses to connect other aftermarket gear, join the respective CAN wires between the two harnesses (pin 11 to 11 and 12 to 12).
 The pair should be twisted.
 Tip: Join the CAN wires first (before any others) and then twist the two harnesses to twist these two wires.
 Then continue joining or making your connections to the remaining wires (power, speakers, etc.).

 Connecting SWC Interface Module To Car

 Since my 20-pin harness includes the SWC wires, you won't need to tap into your car's factory wires.

 You'll need to make additional connection(s) between the module and your HU's "wired remote control" input.